-Borderless World-Fluid Economies
+MEGATREND Borderless World- Fluid Economies

-Advanced Connectivity

-Community-based Solutions

-Digital Communities

-Distributed Ledger Technologies (DLT)
+TRENDS Advanced Connectivity Community-based Solutions Digital Communities Distributed Ledger Technologies (DLT)

-Communication Technologies & Systems

-Consumer Goods, Services & Retail

-Cyber & Information Security

-Data Science, Al & Machine Learning

-Education

-Financial Services & Investment

-Health & Healthcare

-Immersive Technologies

-Insurance & Reinsurance

-Media & Entertainment

-Travel & Tourism

-Government Services

-Professional Services
+Communication Technologies & Systems Consumer Goods, Services & Retail Cyber & Information Security Data Science, AI & Machine Learning Education Financial Services & Investment Health & Healthcare Immersive Technologies Insurance & Reinsurance Media & Entertainment Travel & Tourism Government Services Professional Services

-There has been a rise in online communities over the past few years, 546 - a trend that accelerated during the pandemic.
-547 People are finding a sense of community and discovering new ways to express their identity and their views within online groups, 548 sometimes even anonymously, 549
+There has been a rise in online communities over the past few years,546 - a trend that accelerated during the pandemic.547 People are finding a sense of community and discovering new ways to express their identity and their views within online groups,548 sometimes even anonymous-ly.549

-Over 12 trillion hours were spent online in 2021 with close to 5 billion internet users (63% of the population) and 4.6 billion active social media users (58% of the population).
-In 2022, Facebook had just under 3 billion users and YouTube trails behind at 2.5 billion users followed by 2 billion users on WhatsApp.
-State With greater demand for feeds that match real life and with connection central to social media use across Gen Z, Millennials, Gen X and Baby Boomer generations, a sense of community is important.
+Over 12 trillion hours were spent online in 2021 with close to 5 billion internet users (63% of the population) and 4.6 billion active social media users (58% of the population).550 In 2022, Facebook had just under 3 billion users and YouTube trails behind at 2.5 billion users followed by 2 billion users on WhatsApp.551 With greater demand for feeds that match real life and with connection central to social media use across Gen Z, Millennials, Gen X and Baby Boomer generations, a sense of community is important.552

 Online communities are also important for business.
-Around three-quarters of internet users use social media to find more information on brands, and community programmes that created or enhanced their use of online communities helped bring 74% more visibility to their programmes and 62% greater engagement.
+Around three-quarters of internet users use social media to find more information on brands,553 and community programmes that created or enhanced their use of online communities helped bring 74% more visibility to their programmes and 62% greater engagement.554

 Online gaming is a multi-billion-dollar industry that is also based on building communities.
-The global market for cloud gaming was valued at \$1.5 billion in 2021 and projected to grow at a compound annual growth rate of 43% by 2028, when it is expected to reach \$12.6 billion.
-555
+The global market for cloud gaming was valued at \$1.5 billion in 2021 and projected to grow at a compound annual growth rate of 43% by 2028, when it is expected to reach \$12.6 billion.555

-In the Middle East, Egypt was the most active country on Facebook in 2021, with 44 million users, compared to 13 million users in Saudi Arabia and 7.7 million in the United Arab Emirates.
-On Instagram, Saudi Arabia had 15 million users, compared to 14 million in Egypt and 4.7 million in the United Arab Emirates.
+In the Middle East, Egypt was the most active country on Facebook in 2021, with 44 million users, compared to 13 million users in Saudi Arabia and 7.7 million in the United Arab Emirates.556 On Instagram, Saudi Arabia had 15 million users, compared to 14 million in Egypt and 4.7 million in the United Arab Emirates.557

-Both a form of organisation and a system, a DAO is an emerging approach to decentralisation that is meant to provide greater transparency, agility and efficiency.
-Since the first known DAO formed in 2016, since and despite risks in cybersecurity, governance and legal liability, since the number of DAOs more than doubled throughout 2022; from 4,228 in early 2022 to 10,904 in early 2023 and close to \$11 billion in total assets.
-The largest DAO in assets (\$2.6 billion) was Uniswap and the largest DAO in number of token holders (1.3 million) is Polkadot.
-However, only 293 DAOs have one or more tokenholders, 231 DAOs have 10 or more token holders, and 167 DAOs have 1,000 or more token holders with the remainder having none.
-And the number of active votes (659,300).
+Both a form of organisation and a system, a DAO is an emerging approach to decentralisation that is meant to provide greater transparency, agility and efficiency.558 Since the first known DAO formed in 2016,559 and despite risks in cybersecurity, governance and legal liability,560 the number of DAOs more than doubled throughout 2022; from 4,228 in early 2022561 to 10,904 in early 2023 and close to \$11 billion in total assets.562 The largest DAO in assets (\$2.6 billion) was Uniswap and the largest DAO in number of token holders (1.3 million) is Polkadot.563 However, only 293 DAOs have one or more tokenholders, 231 DAOs have 10 or more token holders, and 167 DAOs have 1,000 or more token holders with the remainder having none.564 PancakeSwap is the top DAO by both the number of proposals (3,900) and the number of active votes (659,300).565